A note from the Princess of Wales

 The Centre for Early Childhood is established within The Royal Foundation to drive awareness and action on the extraordinary impact of the early years, to change lives, improve mental wellbeing and transform society for future generations.

-The Royal Foundation Centre for Early Childhood is a dedicated unit within The Royal Foundation, the primary philanthropic and charitable vehicle of The Duke and Duchess of Cambridge.
+The Royal Foundation Centre for Early Childhood is a dedicated unit within The Royal Foundation, the primary philanthropic and charitable vehicle of The Prince and Princess of Wales.

 While we work closely with others, we are not a grant-giving organisation and are unable to accept unsolicited requests for funding.